Prettyboy Reservoir

-Prettyboy Reservoir sits behind Prettyboy Dam on the Gunpowder River, which flows into the northwestern Chesapeake Bay.
-Parts of the Gunpowder River, along with those of its smaller, neighboring Chesapeake Bay tributary, the Little Gunpowder River, also serve as a State Park.
+Parts of the Gunpowder River watershed also serve as Gunpowder Falls State Park.
 The reservoir area serves as land for hiking, mountain biking, road cycling, fishing, and boating.
-Hunting is also permitted, though hunting is limited to archery with a special permit.
-Swimming is prohibited.
+Hunting is also permitted, though limited to archery with a special permit.
+Swimming in the reservoir is prohibited.
 Sport bike riders and sports car enthusiasts also use the roads in the parklands that surround the reservoir.

 Kayak and tubing enthusiasts float or paddle the Lower Gunpowder Falls from the dam down to Falls Road or Masemore Road.
-The river between those two points contains mainly Flatwater to class II rapids but one section contains a class III when the water level is normal or higher.
+The river between those two points contains mainly Flatwater to class II rapids, but one section contains a class III when the water level is normal or higher.
 Heavy spring rains mean that both gates at the dam may be opened to allow excess water through.
 Increased water levels make for excellent kayaking because of the narrow width of Gunpowder Falls' valley.

-Special Department of Public Works and occasionally Baltimore City Police Officers are now patrolling all three of the metropolitan areas' watersheds.
+Officers of the Special Department of Public Works, and occasionally Baltimore Police Department officers, patrol all three of the metropolitan area's watersheds.

 On June 23, 2008, Prettyboy Reservoir became the site of the first rescue performed by the Baltimore County Fire Department using a helicopter with rescuers dangling from a rope.
 The victim was a 30-year-old woman who had injured herself while walking her dog.
 The department had just been trained in the rescue two weeks prior to the incident.